Key Market Insights

-2. Labor Shortages In the Vendor Space Will Require Creative Solutions.
+2. Labour Shortages In the Vendor Space Will Require Creative Solutions.

-Residents spending more time at home increased the volume of maintenance requests, while the pool of labor available remained the same or shrank in many areas.
+Residents spending more time at home increased the volume of maintenance requests, while the pool of labour available remained the same or shrank in many areas.

-This has resulted in an even longer delay in work order completion time, as well as a larger hit to maintenance spending because contractors are raising their rates to prioritize jobs.
-With fewer younger generations entering the trades, this trend will necessitate some creative solutions in 2022, centered on optimizing time and establishing a stronger network of providers.
+This has resulted in an even longer delay in work order completion time, as well as a larger hit to maintenance spending because contractors are raising their rates to prioritise jobs.
+With fewer younger generations entering the trades, this trend will necessitate some creative solutions in 2022, centred on optimising time and establishing a stronger network of providers.